SteelCompendium/data-gen/Ancestries/Orc.md

 If they excel at war, the terrans will be jealous.
 They will be in constant conflict with each other.

 Perhaps.
-Yes, I think you’re right.
+Yes, I think you're right.
 It seems to be the great tragedy of our creation, war.
 But the constant threat of it will bring wisdom.
 It will take great wisdom to avoid such conflict, and those possessed of such wisdom will become great leaders.

 Would they be lorewise and crafty?

 Oh, I would leave that to them.
 It is not meet that children should be too closely molded by their parents.
 But you ask, and my mind goes to Ket.
-They should lack the pride of Ket’s children…
+They should lack the pride of Ket's children…

 Look where that got him.